Charney Hall

 Law Student Organizations (LSOs)

-Law students are free to organize and join organizations whose stated purposes are consistent with the University and School of Law mission.
+Law students are free to organize and join organizations whose stated purposes are consistent with the University and School of Law missions.
 Registration carries certain rights and responsibilities.
 Registered groups can be held accountable to the norms and standards of conduct and civility that exemplify the law school and university community.

 All student organizations seeking recognition by the Law School and the Student Bar Association (SBA) and seeking eligibility for University benefits must be appropriately registered and must follow the procedures detailed in this policy.